Time-shift selection for reservoir computing using a rank-revealing QR algorithm

 \section{Introduction}

-A reservoir computer is a machine learning modality that is designed to be easy to train \cite{maass2002real,jaeger2004harnessing}.
+Reservoir computing is a machine learning modality that is designed to be easy to train \cite{maass2002real,jaeger2004harnessing}.
 The main component of a reservoir computer (RC) is a dynamical system (``the reservoir'') that provides a nonlinear mapping of input signals into a higher dimensional space.
-Often, the reservoir is a recurrent neural network; however, a variety of dynamical systems have also been shown to be effective reservoirs.
+Often, the reservoir is a random recurrent neural network; however, a variety of dynamical systems have also been shown to be effective reservoirs.

 Importantly, the reservoir itself is not trained.
-The only training that is performed is the linear read-out layer of the reservoir state variables.
+The only training that is performed is on the linear read-out layer of the reservoir state variables.
 The benefit of this training, which is typically done by ridge regression, is that it can be done at low computational expense and does not rely on a model of the reservoir.
 This latter feature has resulted in the utilization of a wide variety of analog hardware as the reservoir \cite{tanaka2019recent,van2017advances,du2017reservoir}.
 Hardware RCs show promise for high speed, low size and power computation \cite{larger2017high}.

 It is often desirable to have a small number of nodes in a reservoir network, as this can improve the speed, cost, size, and power consumption of hardware RCs \cite{sugano2019reservoir}.
 However, the reservoir must still have a sufficient number of nodes to perform the desired task.
 As a result of these competing demands, reservoir augmentation methods have been developed to increase the number of time series produced by the reservoir without increasing the number of physical nodes \cite{jaurigue2021reservoir,carroll2021adding,takano2018,harkhoe2020,sunada2021,marquez2019takens}.